Plants to naturally scent your home

 Plants with delicious scents

-There are hundreds of plants with exquisite aromas, but not all of them are suitable for indoor cultivation, especially since most flowering plants have rather demanding lighting requirements. aromatic plants are best grown in pots, but these are not always scents that we want to have indoors, but rather are better suited to the kitchen environment. choose the one with the scent you like best, but remember not to put more than a couple of different plants together in the same room because the mix of smells can be overwhelming.
+There are hundreds of plants with exquisite aromas, but not all of them are suitable for indoor cultivation, especially since most flowering plants have rather demanding lighting requirements.
+Aromatic plants are best grown in pots, but these are not always scents that we want to have indoors, but rather are better suited to the kitchen environment.
+Choose the one with the scent you like best, but remember not to put more than a couple of different plants together in the same room because the mix of smells can be overwhelming.

 • Lavender